M. Phil. in Literatures of the Americas

 2 core modules at 20 ECTS each

 There are no timed examinations.
-Students submit two essays of 2,000 words for each core module (4 essays in total), and one essay of between 6,000 and 8,000 words for each option module taken.
+Students submit two essays of 2,000 words for each core module (4 essays in total), and one essay of between 6,000 and 8,000 words for the option and single-author modules respectively.
 Essay titles will be provided before each module ends, but students are encouraged to propose their own titles for essays and to discuss these with the module coordinators before beginning their research.
 Students must complete and pass all assessment elements to pass the course.
 (The pass mark is 40%).
 The 6 essays taken together count for 60% of the final mark and the dissertation counts for 40%.
 Failed work may be resubmitted with the approval of the Course Committee.
 Further details about College regulations pertaining to postgraduate study are available in the College Calendar, Part 2.

-Four option modules will be offered in 2015-16.
-All questions related to individual option courses should be directed to the relevant course coordinators in the first instance, as indicated below.
+In addition to the two compulsory core modules, 'Reading the Americas 1' and 'Reading the Americas 2', two option modules and one compulsory single-author module will be offered in 2017-18.
+All questions related to individual modules should be directed to the relevant module coordinators in the first instance, as indicated below.
 They will also be able to provide preliminary reading lists.

 - Creole Literatures (Dr Melanie Otto) - EN7038